Every2/DSA/README.md

 ```

-The function init can return T (a generic element of any type), but if something goes wrong just return a `Error`.
+The function `get` can return T (a generic element of any type), but if something goes wrong just return an `Error`.

----